All Episodes

-As always, it's a great pleasure, a thrill and a delight to be with you.
+As always, it's a great pleasure, a thrill, and a delight to be with you.

-Our telephone number 800-282-2882 and the email address L Rushbow at EIBNet.com.
+Our telephone number 800-282-2882 and the email address lrushbow at EIBnet.com.

-Dawn just said to me that she was a little disappointed in only one thing in the Miss America telecast, and that is she was hoping I would be on it more and the other judges to to uh comment on what we were saying.
+Dawn just said to me that she was a little disappointed in only one thing in the Miss America telecast, and that is she was hoping I would be on it more and the other judges to comment on what we were saying.

-We were there was no way.
+There was no way.

-Um you'll never know how individual judges voted in the finals.
+You'll never know how individual judges voted in the finals.

 I don't know.

-Uh the final the final uh we were just asked to rank out of the top seven, the final five.
+The final, we were just asked to rank out of the top seven, the final five.

-So they announced the top four and and and then Miss America, and we knew that it was Miss Virginia when the three were standing up there.
+And we knew that it was Miss Virginia when the three were standing up there.

-That's all we're not even allowed to speak to each other about this all week long.
+We're not even allowed to speak to each other about this all week long.

 And the only time we're allowed to talk about it is for a couple minutes on Saturday morning with a lot of people present.

-Uh, so it's they've got it down pat.
+So they've got it down path.

 They really know what they're doing.